Skip to content

 Key Takeaway: if is an expression returning values.
 Both branches must return the same type. else is required.

-Why It Matters: Expression-based control flow eliminates uninitialized variables and ensures all paths return values.
-F# compilers verify branch type consistency, catching errors like returning int from one branch and string from another at compile time.
+Why It Matters: Expression-based control flow eliminates uninitialized variables and ensures all code paths return values, preventing a common source of bugs in imperative languages.
+F# compilers verify branch type consistency at compile time, catching mismatches like returning int from one branch and string from another.
+This makes refactoring safer: adding a new condition branch requires returning the same type, immediately flagging inconsistencies.

 Example 26: Match Expressions (Advanced)